 “I’ve stood before you for the past three years at these conferences telling you about the future,” the Apple CEO said during the Worldwide Developers Conference keynote in San Jose, California.
 “I’m pleased not to be telling you about the future again today, because we have OS X. I came to Apple almost four years ago, and one of the big reasons I came was because I didn’t want to use Windows for the rest of my life.
 That involved making some better hardware and software.”

 Jobs was speaking to a sympathetic house.
 As soon as the doors opened 15 minutes before the keynote started, the crowd rushed in — stampeded, actually — obviously anxious to be as close to the stage as possible to get the latest news.

 Jobs didn’t disappoint.
 Flanked by posters of artist Pablo Picasso and physicist Richard Feynman, he unveiled several

-— including a new 17-inch Cinema Display, updated versions of Mac OS X Server and WebObjects, and Macs with OS X preinstalled — and talked up Apple’s fortunes.
+new products — including a new 17-inch Cinema Display, updated versions of Mac OS X Server and WebObjects, and Macs with OS X preinstalled — and talked up Apple’s fortunes.
 But OS X made up the bulk of his presentation Monday.

 “It’s so great to stand up in front of you and not talk about futures,” Jobs said.
 “In 58 days [since OS X’s release], we now have over 600 Mac OS X-native applications.”